CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 > * The index numbers refers to the index number last shown in the last task listing.<br>
 > * The index numbers **must be a positive integer** (*e.g. 1, 2, 3, ...*).
 > * Multiple indexes are allowed.
 All tasks at the specified indexes will be unmarked.
-> * Unamrk will move the task(s) from the `Done` category to their initial categories from before they were marked or terminated.
+> * Unmark will move the task(s) from the `Done` category to their initial categories from before they were marked or terminated.

 Examples: